Len Deighton bibliography

-Len Deighton (born 18 February 1929) is an English author known for his novels, works of military history, screenplays and cookery writing.
-He has had a varied career, including as a pastry cook, waiter, co-editor of a magazine, teacher and air steward before writing his first novel in 1962: The IPCRESS File.
+Len Deighton (1929–2026) was an English author known for his novels, works of military history, screenplays and cookery writing.
+He had a varied career, including as a pastry cook, waiter, co-editor of a magazine, teacher and air steward before writing his first novel in 1962: The IPCRESS File.
 He continued to produce what his biographer John Reilly considers "stylish, witty, well-crafted novels" in spy fiction, including three trilogies and a prequel featuring Bernard Samson.
 (Note: The ten books are: